Stories from the Violins of Hope

 Private Event – Mount Saint Mary’s University

-The LAJS and The Braid are proud to present Stories from the Violins of Hope for a special private performance event at Mt.
+The LAJS and The Braid presented Stories from the Violins of Hope for a special private performance event at Mt.
 Saint Mary’s University.
 A unique theatrical presentation with music, Stories from the Violins of Hope tells the story of the famed collection of stringed instruments that survived the Holocaust.
 The violins were brought back to life by a family of violin restorers spanning three generations.
 Luthier Amnon Weinstein took what might have become an exhibit of ruined instruments, restored them and put them into the hands of musicians all over the world so that a new generation can hear them.
 The survivors of the Holocaust will not be here forever, but these violins will continue to tell their stories for generations to come.

 Many thanks to our collaborative partners at The Braid, the generousity of the Violins of Hope organization, and the Weinstein family.